Neptune-Crypto/neptune-proton/README.md

 ### Environment variables

-Some env vars can be set to affect how neptune-gui runs.
+Some env vars can be set to affect how neptune-proton iruns.

 They apply to any platform, eg web, desktop, android, ios, etc.